-View Dandie Dinmont Terrier Dogs and Puppies for sale on the Pets4Homes website.
+Dandie Dinmont Terrier for sale section

 The little Dandie Dinmont Terrier or DDT for short, is a breed which originates from Scotland and has an ardent band of followers who are buoyed by the fact that this captivating breed are officially on the UK Kennel Club's list of vulnerable native breeds, which means that there are fewer than 300 pups registered each year.

 The DDT originated in Scotland in the 1700's, and is thought to be named after a character in a book ('Guy Mannering' written by Walter Scott).
 The hero in this book, Dandie Dinmont, was an owner of 6 little dogs fitting the description of the DDT who were thought to be the result of crossbreeding between local terrier type dogs and the Dachshund.

 They were bred for hunting otters and badgers and as they grew in popularity the Dandie Dinmont Terrier Club was formed in 1875.
 The breed standard was written by the clubs founding members and by the next year they had been universally agreed upon.
 They remained a popular breed but have recently been placed upon the Kennel Clubs list of vulnerable native breeds in the UK.
 The lowest point for registration occurred in 2003 when only 21 pups were registered.
 Thankfully, these numbers continue to improve year on year and this beautiful little dog is on its way to making a comeback.

 Average height to withers: Males and females both between 8-11 inches.